endlos99/xdt99/doc/MANUAL.md

     $ xdm99.py -T ashello.obj -f DIS/FIX80 -o ASHELLO
     $ xdm99.py -T ashello5.img -o ASHELLO5

-We can examine the stored meta data of TIFILES or v9t9 files by using the info option `-I`.
+We can examine the stored metadata of TIFILES or v9t9 files by using the info option `-I`.

     $ xdm99.py -I ASHELLO